kyang5/coursedescriptions/source/graduate/msit_old.rst

 .. note::

-  If you declared your major during or after to Fall 2021, please follow the :doc:`msit.rst` page.
+  If you declared your major during or after to Fall 2021, please follow the :doc:`msit` page.

 ********
 Overview